model-checking/kani-github-action/README.md

 ## Example usage in a workflow YAML file:

-Here are a few examples of workflow YAML files for the Kani Github Action
+Here are a few examples of workflow YAML files for the Kani Github Action:

-#### Example 1: Default config which uses the latest version of kani to run `cargo-kani` on project in current directory
+#### Example 1: Default configuration

+Default config which uses the latest version of Kani to run `cargo-kani` on project in current directory.

 ```yaml
 jobs:
   kani: